PlanktoScope/PlanktoScope/documentation/docs/setup/software/index.md

 ### Hardware configurations

-Currently, each version of the PlanktoScope OS is provided as two SD card images, corresponding to the two different hardware configurations supported by the PlanktoScope software:
+Currently, each version of the PlanktoScope OS is provided as three SD card images which support the two different types of hardware configurations supported by the PlanktoScope software:

-- `adafruithat`: this configuration of the PlanktoScope OS is compatible with v2.1 of the PlanktoScope hardware, which uses the Adafruit Stepper Motor HAT.
-The default configuration files are for hardware v2.1, but you can select other hardware versions in the [post-installation configuration](config.md) process.
+- `adafruithat`: this configuration of the PlanktoScope OS is compatible with v2.1 of the PlanktoScope hardware, which uses the [Adafruit Stepper Motor HAT](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/overview).

-- `planktoscopehat`: this configuration of the PlanktoScope OS is compatible with all versions of the PlanktoScope hardware starting with hardware v2.3; those hardware versions use a custom HAT.
-Note that in software versions v2.3 and v2023.9.0, the word `pscopehat` was used instead of `planktoscopehat`.
-The default configuration files are for hardware v2.5, but you can select other hardware versions in the [post-installation configuration](config.md) process.
+- `planktoscopehat`: this configuration of the PlanktoScope OS is compatible with all versions of the PlanktoScope hardware starting with hardware v2.3; those hardware versions use the [PlanktoScope HAT](../../reference/hardware/hat) instead of the Adafruit Stepper Motor HAT.
+This configuration requires you to select the hardware version of your PlanktoScope in the [post-installation configuration](config.md) process.

-- `fairscope-latest`: this configuration of the PlanktoScope OS is identical to the `planktoscopehat`, but it also changes the default configuration files to be for hardware version v2.6 instead of hardware version 2.5.
+- `fairscope-latest`: this configuration of the PlanktoScope OS is identical to the `planktoscopehat` configuration, except that this one sets the default settings to be for hardware version v2.6 so that you won't need to select the hardware version of your PlanktoScope in the post-installation configuration process.

 If you have a PlanktoScope from FairScope, you should probably use the `fairscope-latest` SD card image; otherwise, if you have a non-FairScope PlanktoScope with hardware version v2.3 or later, you should probably use the `planktoscopehat` SD card image; otherwise, if you have a v2.1 PlanktoScope, you should probably use an `adafruithat` SD card image.